CallMeGreg/gh-language/README.md

 # Usage

 > [!TIP]
-> Each command has default limits to prevent excessive API usage.
+> Each command has default limits to prevent accidental excessive API usage.
 You can adjust these limits using the `--org-limit` and `--repo-limit` flags.
 To analyze all repositories in an organization or enterprise, set these flags to a very high number (e.g., `1000000`).

 ## Universal Flags